 What is text mining?
 Applications and preprocessing techniques

 For example, scanning a set of documents written in natural language is a simple text mining task.
-Then, you would either model the documents for predictive classification purposes, or populate a clean database with the extracted information.
+After scanning, you would either model the documents for predictive classification purposes, or populate a clean database with the extracted information.

 What is the difference between text mining and text analytics?

 Text mining is roughly synonymous with text analytics, and many people use the two terms interchangeably.
 But by strict definition, text mining is a step prior to text analytics in the grand process of your machine learning projects.

 Text mining is the process of cleansing data.
 The overarching goal of text mining is to convert text data into a standard format, using natural language processing and analytical methods for information retrieval.
 You should end up with a clean, organized dataset, most likely in an Excel or csv file.

 Once your data has gone through text mining, it’s ready for text analytics, which is the process of applying statistical and machine learning algorithms.
 The goal of text analytics is to detect patterns in the data, and use it to predict or infer new insights.

 What data preprocessing techniques are used in text mining?

 A few of the most common preprocessing techniques used in text mining are tokenization, term frequency, stemming and lemmatization.

 Tokenization: Tokenization is the process of breaking up text into separate tokens, which can be individual words, phrases, or whole sentences.
 In some cases, punctuation and special characters (symbols like %, &, $) are discarded in the process.